furkankirmizioglu/trader-bot-notification/README.md

 # trader-bot-notification
 Android application for TraderBot.
 When a push notification is triggered from TraderBot through Firebase, this app receives and shows this notification to user.
-For detailed information, please visit this repository: https://github.com/furkankirmizioglu/trader-bot
+For detailed information, please visit this repository: [TraderBot]( https://github.com/furkankirmizioglu/trader-bot)